BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

-Following the documentation of the `tf.keras.optimizers library <https://www.tensorflow.org/api_docs/python/tf/keras/optimizers>`__, one can for instance define different attributes that model the inner working of the desired optimizer, in this case *ADAM*.
-To do so, we simply include, just like the *type* attribute, any other parameter included in the afformentioned library that accepts this optimizer.
-Note that if no parameters are defined, *IGNNITION* will use the default values defined in the *tensorflow* library.
-For illustrative purpuses however, let us suppose we want to change the beta\_1 value to 0.9 and the beta\_2 value to 0.9 also.
+Following the documentation of the `tf.keras.optimizers library <https://www.tensorflow.org/api_docs/python/tf/keras/optimizers>`__, one can for instance define different attributes that model the inner working of the desired optimizer, in this case, *ADAM*.
+To do so, we simply include, just like the *type* attribute, any other parameter included in the aforementioned library that accepts this optimizer.
+Note that if no parameters are defined, *IGNNITION* will use the default values defined in the *TensorFlow* library.
+For illustrative purposes, however, let us suppose we want to change the beta\_1 value to 0.9 and the beta\_2 value to 0.9 also.
 This can be done as follows:

 .. code-block:: yaml